sajidcodesdotcom/gator/README.md

-# Gator
+# Gator CLI

-A multi-player command line tool for aggregating RSS feeds and viewing the posts.
+A multi-player command line tool for aggregating RSS feeds and viewing the posts using pre-defined commands.

 ## Installation